Bohr compactifications of groups and rings: Model-theoretic connected components of rings

-\begin{proof} By Lemma \ref{lemma: 0 for non-unital rings}, the intersection of all $A$-definable left [right] ideals of finite index is a two-sided ideal $I$.
-Since $I$ is type type-definable, $\bar R/ I$ is a compact topological ring (with the logic topology).
-But it is also profinite as a group (as $I$ is an intersection of definable finite index subgroups).
-This easily implies that $R/I$ is a profinite ring.
 Hence, as in the proof of Proposition \ref{prop:con}, we get that $I$ is an intersection of $A$-definable two-sided ideals of finite index.
 Thus, $\RRiD_{A,ideal} \subseteq I$, but the opposite inclusion is immediate from the definition of $I$, so we have equality.
 Hence, by Lemma \ref{lemma: 0 for non-unital rings} (ii) and (iii), we easily get $\RRiD_{A,ideal} \subseteq \RRiD_{A,ring}$, while the opposite inclusion is obvious. \end{proof}